Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 1. 1Profitability is a measure of current profitability based on information from individual companies’ income statements.

-2. 2Securities lending involves risks - including counterparty risk - and possible loss.
-Revenue is not guaranteed and may fluctuate.
-Lending activities are conducted by the custodians for the funds.
+2. 2Securities lending involves risks — including counterparty risk — and possible loss.
+Revenue is not guaranteed and will fluctuate.

 Definitions

-Asset Growth - Asset growth is defined as the change in total assets from the prior fiscal year to current fiscal year.
+Asset growth: The change in total assets from the prior fiscal year to current fiscal year.
 Small high asset growth stocks are those securities within the small cap universe that are considered to have high changes in total assets over a fiscal year.

-Capital Gains - A capital gain refers to an increase in an asset's value.
-A capital gain is considered to be realized when the asset is sold and may be short-term if the asset was held for one year or less, or longterm if held for more than one year.
+Capital gains: Refers to an increase in an asset’s value.
+A capital gain is considered to be realized when the asset is sold and may be short term if the asset was held for one year or less, or long term if held for more than one year.

-Corporate Actions - A corporate action is an activity that causes a material change to an organization’s structure or business, and impacts its stakeholders.
+Corporate actions: An activity that causes a material change to an organization’s structure or business and impacts its stakeholders.
 In some cases, shareholders may be permitted to vote on some corporate actions.

-Creation/Redemption Basket - The securities and (or) cash requested by an ETF sponsor to be exchanged for ETF shares in the ETF share creation and redemption process.
+Creation/redemption basket: The securities and (or) cash requested by an ETF issuer to be exchanged for ETF shares in the ETF share creation and redemption process.

-Creation Unit - A block of a specified number of ETF shares that the ETF will issue to (or redeem from) an AP in exchange for the deposit (or delivery) of a basket of securities and cash.].
+Creation (redemption) unit: A block of a specified number of ETF shares that the ETF will issue to (or redeem from) an AP in exchange for the deposit (or delivery) of a basket of securities and cash.
 The number of ETF shares in a creation unit can vary by ETF.

-In-Kind Creation and Redemption - ETF shares are created and redeemed in the primary market through a process between the ETF provider and authorized participants.
-When securities are exchanged for ETF shares (creation units), this is known as an in-kind transaction.
-An AP may place an order directly with the ETF provider to purchase creation units of ETF shares in exchange for securities and/or cash that constitute a creation basket defined by the ETF provider.
+In-kind creation and redemption: ETF shares are created and redeemed in the primary market through a process between the ETF issuer and authorized participants.
+When securities are exchanged for ETF shares (creation/redemption units), this is known as an in-kind transaction.
+An AP may place an order directly with the ETF provider to purchase creation units of ETF shares in exchange for securities and/or cash that constitute a creation basket defined by the ETF issuer.
 In the case of a redemption, this process works in reverse.

-Investment Stewardship - Investment stewardship refers to the advocation for stronger governance practices at public companies, through activities such as engagement, proxy voting, and public policy advocacy, with the goal of improving shareholder value.
+Investment stewardship: Investment stewardship refers to the advocacy for stronger governance practices at public companies, through activities such as engagement, proxy voting, and public policy advocacy, with the goal of improving shareholder value.

-Market Impact - Market impact is the change in the price of an asset caused by the trading of that asset.
+Market impact: The change in the price of an asset caused by the trading of that asset.
 The extent to which the price moves is generally dependent on the liquidity of the asset.

-Securities Lending - Securities lending is the process of loaning a security to an investor or firm in return for a specified rate.
+Securities lending: The process of loaning a security to an investor or firm in return for a specified rate.
 In a securities lending transaction, the borrower is required to put up collateral in the form of cash or other securities, while the title and the ownership are transferred to the borrower for the duration of the transaction.

 Disclosures